AlexReshetnik/Extension_ToDo/README.md

 During the development of projects, it was often necessary to copy and peek at parts of the code from past projects, so I saved everything on the PC, and in git everything was in one repository (AllProjectForStyding), now I sorted everything and created a separate repository

+<a href="https://alexreshetnik.github.io/Extension_ToDo/lookme.mp4" target="_blank">Demo video</a>

+An interesting and simple extension for chrome whose task is to set the main page as a count of the number of years and % how many are left until the birthday